 3.1 Course Work

-After receiving the M.A., the doctoral student must take 28 additional hours (seven courses) of course work.
-Full-time Ph.D. students take 20 hours of course work during the second year of study and 8 hours during the fall semester of the third year.
-Graduate seminars offer in-depth study of a genre, author, historical period, or special topic.
-The 200-level courses approach material in a more introductory way; graduate students enrolled in 200-level courses, in consultation with the instructor, will be expected to do additional work beyond the undergraduate requirements for the course.
-Not all 200-level courses are open for graduate credit.
-For each advising cycle the DGS will know which 200-level courses are appropriate for graduate students.
-Also, the DGS must give prior approval before a student may take an English 350 (Independent Study) course (by signing the Graduate School's "Request for Independent Study" form).
+2000-level undergraduate courses approach material in a more introductory way.
+Graduate students enrolled in 2000-level courses, in consultation with the course instructor and the DGS, will be expected to do additional work beyond the undergraduate requirements for the course.
+Please note that not all 2000-level courses are open for graduate credit.
+For each advising cycle, the DGS will know which 2000-level courses are appropriate for graduate students.
+Additionally, the DGS must give prior approval before a student may take an English 8150 (Independent Study) course, by signing the Graduate School's "Request for Independent Study" form.

-Students are encouraged to take up to three courses outside the Department of English for graduate credit.
-A student wishing to take additional hours must petition the Graduate Committee, explaining the usefulness and appropriateness of such courses for her/his plan of study.
+Students are encouraged, indeed expected, to take up to two courses outside of the Department of English for graduate credit.
+A student wishing to take additional hours must petition the Graduate Committee, explaining the usefulness and appropriateness of such courses for his/her plan of study.
 An unlimited number of courses that are cross-listed with the Department of English may be counted toward the Ph.D.

-Graduate students are free to suggest seminar topics to the faculty, but because of scheduling deadlines and other exigencies should do so at least a year before hoping to find them formally incorporated into the curriculum.
-The Department cannot promise to adopt all suggestions, but it will strive to respond positively to them insofar as its resources and commitments allow.
+Graduate students are free to suggest seminar topics to the faculty, but because of scheduling deadlines and other exigencies, they should do so at least a year before hoping to find them formally incorporated into the curriculum.
+The Department of English cannot promise to adopt all suggestions, but will strive to respond positively to the insofar as its resources and commitments will allow.

 3.2 Transfer Credit for Students Admitted with the M.A.

-The Department of English does not accept transfer credit for course work completed prior to enrollment at Vanderbilt.
+The Department of English does not accept transfer credit for course work completed prior to enrollment at Vanderbilt University.

 3.3 The Foreign Language Requirement